Azure Web Application Firewall vs Patchstack

 Which is more cost-effective: Azure Web Application Firewall or Patchstack?

-Which works better with AWS: Azure Web Application Firewall or Patchstack?
+Which is better for WordPress: Azure Web Application Firewall or Patchstack?